 Garden Moth Scheme (GMS) in South-west England

 Do you enjoy keeping records of the moths you find in your garden?
 In the south west area we have about 70 recorders in the GMS.
 The GMS has about 350 recorders nationally.
-In 2012 58 completed spreadsheets for the SW.

 The ’south west area’ is huge covering the Scillies to Gloucestershire and across to Dorset .
 I am keen to recruit more recorders in our area as we need lots of recorders to cover such a large area.
 The more recorders in the scheme the better the statistical analysis will be.